Reckless-Push/course_informer/README.md

   - Go to 'View Certificates' under 'Security'.
   - In the Certificate Manager, go to 'Your Certificates'.
   - Click 'Import' and select your .p12 file.
+  - Enter the `keystorePassword` you used to generate the certificate.
 ## Usage

 For API usage instructions, refer to the [documentation](documentation) directory.
 Alternatively, you can access the documentation by accessing `http://localhost:8080/html/index.html` after starting the server.